-Data is continuously logged and transmitted to a computer in the garage at Arctic Station (Figure 2.6).
-From this computer data is uploaded to a Dropbox.
+Data from AWS2 and EC1 are stored on a computer in the garage at Arctic Station (Figure 2.6).
+On a daily basis, there is an upload of data to the server at University of Copenhagen.
 On the computer screen you can see live update from the Licor-7200 and check that values look reasonable -change settings and so on.
-It is also from this computer you can communicate with the Campbell CR1000 datalogger e.g. send a receive programs from the datalogger and see live updates via the Campbell software Loggernet.